 - Download videos and take them on the go without data.

 - Play videos in the background while you multitask.

 - Enjoy extra features and exclusive videos.

 Right now, you can get a three-month free trial of YouTube Premium.
 The service costs $11.99 per month afterward, so it may help to sign up sooner rather than later.
-At least some of your membership fee will make its way to creators with YouTube Premium as opposed to the other ad block options.
+At least some of your membership fees will make their way to creators with YouTube Premium instead of the other ad block options.